npeschke/datascience-mobi.github.io/README.md

 **Important information**:

-* Topic 1,2,5 are data analysis topics/projects which will be conducted in R
+* Projects 1,2,5 are data analysis topics/projects which will be conducted in R
-* Topics 3,4 are rather *programming projects*, which require some more advanced programming skills, and will be done in Python.
+* Projects 3,4 are rather *programming projects*, which require some more advanced programming skills, and will be done in Python.

 ----------